lunohodov/monarch/README.md

 As seen above, it is plain ruby code where you can refer to any object you need.
 MonarchMigrate will run each migration in a separate transaction.

-To run all pending data migrations:
+To run pending data migrations:

 ```shell
 rails db:data:migrate